Water Testing Services in CT

 Other reasons a water test may be warranted:

-• The lender may require a water test before loan approval
+• The lender may request a water test as part of the loan approval process.

-• well located downstream from a septic system
+• If your well is located downstream from a septic system, a water test becomes necessary.

-• use of lawn fertilizers, salt, or de-icers near the well
+• Usage of lawn fertilizers, salt, or de-icers near the well could warrant a water test.

 Yearly testing may be advisable in certain situations:

-• any change in taste, odor, color, or clarity of the water
+• Whenever there is any change in taste, odor, color, or clarity of the water.

-• a neighbor tests positive for contaminants in their water
+• If a neighbor tests positive for contaminants in their water.

-• any dumping of chemicals, pesticides, or fuels into or near your well
+• When chemicals, pesticides, or fuels are dumped into or near the well.

-• if any part of your good system has been replaced or repaired
+• After any part of the plumbing system has been replaced or repaired.

 What do we do for our clients?